Use cases

 Here HREVN works as a delivery layer: it turns scattered technical knowledge into a dossier that is reviewable, shareable and more useful in demanding B2B relationships.

-When compliance has fragments of control, but not a clear case view strong enough to support a decision.
+When the internal review owner has fragments of control, but not a clear case view strong enough to support a decision.

 There are emails, meetings, notes, partial owners and maybe a few documents.
 What is missing is not interest.
 It is a structure that makes blockers, evidence and next decisions legible.